 No. LOCOG’s ‘inspired by London 2012’ brand was for non-commercial projects inspired by the Games.
 There were strict criteria which were applied by a central team in LOCOG.
 LOCOG’s cut-off for approval of the Inspire mark was December 2011.
 That brand included the 2012 Games logo and cannot be used on new projects.
 There were also strict rules about its use alongside other brands, especially company logos.

 The new brand does not include the 2012 Games logo and can be used much more flexibly alongside other logos and in conjunction with commercial sponsorship.
-It simply denotes that a project or event was inspired by what happened last summer, including the 2012 Games and the Diamond Jubilee.
+It simply denotes that a project or event was inspired by what happened in summer 2012.